 “Why would someone leave London for Frankfurt?”
-Is what you may be thinking.
-Truth is, it was more than just the city that brought me here, but although there are a few things I wish I could have brought with me, I just can’t justify moving back to London right now.
+Truth is, it was more than just the city that brought me here.
+Although there are a few things I wish I could have brought with me, I just can’t justify moving back to London right now.
 Here’s why:

 Small fish in a big pond

 You don’t realise how big London is until you leave.
-Not that that’s a bad thing but in London it’s pretty much the norm to travel for an hour (or more) just to get from A to B. I didn’t think it was a big deal either, but now that I rarely travel any longer than 30 minutes to get around, I have come to value my time so much more!
-More time for me, more time for exercise, socialising and personal projects, and there’s even time to do a few things before work if you can get yourself out of bed!
+Not that that’s a bad thing, but in London it’s pretty much the norm to travel for an hour (or more) just to get from A to B. I didn’t think it was a big deal either, but now that I rarely travel any longer than 30 minutes to get around, I have come to value my time so much more!
+More time for exercise, socialising, personal projects, and above all – relaxing.
+There’s even time to do a few things before work if you can get yourself out of bed.

 Trains and tubes

-Frankfurt’s public transport system is more reliable and significantly cheaper than what TFL are charging.* Yes, there are sometimes delays (not everything can be perfect) but the chances are you’ll have a seat and someone won’t be making themselves comfortable in your personal space whilst trying to get home from work.
+Public transport in Frankfurt is more reliable and significantly cheaper than in London.
+Yes, there are sometimes delays (not everything can be perfect) but the chances are that you’ll get a seat and won’t have someone won’t making themselves comfortable in your personal space whilst trying to get home from work.
 The London Underground system is amazing, but wouldn’t it be great if the wifi was more reliable?
-Luckily, Frankfurt’s equivalent (U-bahn) doesn’t quite go as far underground, which means you can still get an internet connection.
+Luckily, Frankfurt’s equivalent (U-bahn) doesn’t quite go as far underground, which means you can still get a good internet connection.

 Frankfurt is Germany’s most international city and it’s full of expats!
-There are plenty of people who either are or have been newbies who are trying to find their feet.
-People are generally open-minded and very welcoming.
-Being in a small city (from someone who comes from London) it’s quick and easy to get from one place to another and you’d be surprised how quickly you click with others based on your relocation experience alone.**
+People are generally open-minded and very welcoming, as they know what it’s like to be a newbie.
+You’d be surprised how quickly you click with others based on your relocation experience alone.

-Neither had I 🙂 But despite the rumours, Frankfurt has been ranked #7 for quality of life worldwide for the second year in a row*** and I can definitely see why: Amongst other things, Frankfurt offers an extremely good standard of living and owns Germany’s only skyline.
-But even though we get approximately 100 more days of sunshine than London per year, if do you fancy heading home for a weekend, you can catch a flight every hour!
+Neither had I!
+But despite the rumours, Frankfurt has been ranked #7 for quality of life worldwide, and I can definitely see why.
+Amongst other things, Frankfurt offers an extremely good standard of living and owns Germany’s only skyline.
+And even though we get approximately 100 more days of sunshine than London per year, if you do fancy heading home for a weekend, there are hourly flights from the airport!